-3 Key Ways to Promote Success for Women in Healthcare
+3 Ways to Promote Success for Professional Women in Healthcare

-Rock Health carried out some research on the statistics, and this is what they found:
+In 2015, Rock Health analyzed some of the available data on the subject, and this is what they found:

 “Despite making up more than half the healthcare workforce, women represent only 21% of executives and 21% of board members at Fortune 500 healthcare companies.
 Of the 125 women who carry an executive title, only five serve in operating roles as COO or President.
 And there’s only one woman CEO of a Fortune 500 healthcare company.”

-The facts are disheartening, but it doesn’t mean they can’t be improved upon.
-Let’s take a look at some of the biggest barriers for women in healthcare in taking on senior roles, and what can be done to make a change.
+Now let’s take a look at some of the barriers on the way of women in more senior roles, and what can be done to achieve more gender equality.

-This is why networking is vital for women who want to see greater opportunity in senior healthcare management jobs.
+This is why networking is vital for women who want to see greater opportunities in senior healthcare management jobs.
 Networking with other women who already have seniority in health professions can provide that missing role model.
 Helping this process can make a big positive difference and contribute to the growing success of executive women in healthcare.

 The WHCM (Women in Healthcare Management) has operated with much success in this area.
 Elaine Ullian, former president and CEO of the Boston Medical Center, says in a WHCM testimonial: